Massey products in the \'etale cohomology of number fields: Abstract

 \section{Abstract}

 We give formulas for 3-fold Massey products in the \'etale cohomology of the ring of integers of a number field and use these to find the first known examples of imaginary quadratic fields with class group of $p$-rank two possessing an infinite $p$-class field tower, where $p$ is an odd prime.
+Furthermore, we provide a necessary and sufficient condition, in terms of class groups of p-extensions, for the vanishing of 3-fold Massey products.
+As a consequence, we give an elementary and sufficient condition for the infinitude of class field towers of imaginary quadratic fields.
 We also disprove McLeman's $(3,3)$-conjecture.
+Lastly, we relate the vanishing of Massey products to the existence of Galois representations of $G_{\QQ,S}$ which realize an unexpectedly large class group for certain extensions of a quadratic imaginary number field.